 The capital, Berlin has something for everybody.
 World-class museums and art galleries.
 Not to mention the most visited zoo in Europe.
 As well as an eclectic nightlife and a wealth of fascinating history.
 The bohemian culture of the east is a magnet for artists and writers.
 This is in stark contrast to the glitter and glam of the commercial west.
 Since reuniting this captivating city keeps going from strength to strength.

 In a country where the natives are still clearly coming to terms with the cruelty of their ancestors.
 As well as the oppression of Communism, cities like Hamburg in the west and Dresden in the east are flourishing.
 With inspired architecture and world-class Museums.

 Munich, a rival jewel in Germany’s sparkling crown to that of Berlin.
 A vibrant nightlife and busy shopping centres are played out against spectacular palaces.
 Coupled with lavish buildings carved with baroque architecture.
 Nestling in the foothills of the Alps, you will find the home of BMW and Bayern Munich.
 Both are blessed with outstanding museums and breath taking scenery.

-Even more masterpieces of motor-engineering are to be found in Stuttgart, home to Mercedes-Benz and Porsche, whilst Cologne is home to the world’s greatest Gothic Revival masterpiece and boasts a proud tradition of being the world’s biggest importer of beer.
+Even more masterpieces of motor-engineering are to be found in Stuttgart, home to Mercedes-Benz and Porsche.
+Whilst Cologne is home to the world’s greatest Gothic Revival masterpiece and boasts a proud tradition of being the world’s biggest importer of beer.

 Travelling to Germany by Ferry

-Unfortunately Germany no longer has a direct ferry route, this means you need to go via one of it’s neighboring countries.
-Ferries to Holland, Belgium, Denmark and France will get you within a few hours drive of Germany.
+Unfortunately Germany no longer has a direct ferry route.
+You need to go via one of it’s neighbouring countries.
+Why not consider getting the ferry to Holland and France.
+This will get you within a few hours drive of Germany.
 There are direct trains from Amsterdam to Germany including a direct service from Amsterdam to Berlin.